DSpace/RestContract/relationships.md

 ```
 curl -i -X PUT 'https://dspace7-entities.atmire.com/rest/api/core/relationships/891' -H 'Authorization: Bearer eyJhbGciO…' -H "Content-Type:text/uri-list" --data 'https://dspace7-entities.atmire.com/rest/api/core/items/12623672-25a9-4df2-ab36-699c4c240c7e \n https://dspace7-entities.atmire.com/rest/api/core/items/5a3f7c7a-d3df-419c-8a2-f00ede62c60a'
 ```

+* 200 OK - if the operation succeed
+* 401 Forbidden - if you are not authenticated
+* 403 Unauthorized - if you are not logged in with sufficient permissions
+* 404 Not found - if the relationship doesn't exist
+* 422 Unprocessable Entity - if one of the items doesn't exist

 The uri-list should always contain exactly 2 items.
 The first item will be used as the left Item.
 The second item will be used as the right Item.
 The relationshipType is not modifiable